by Evi Arthur / Editor-in-Chief

 by Amanda Landwehr / Arts & Culture Editor

-“Ready for some good news?” said President Ali Malekzadeh standing in front of the congregation of Roosevelt staff and students.
+“Ready for some good news?”
+President Ali Malekzadeh asked the congregation of Roosevelt staff and students.

 On Oct.
 2, Roosevelt students woke up to a shocking announcement—Robert Morris University and Roosevelt University had officially submitted an application to combine the two schools.
 Emotions were running high amongst both staff and students, the majority of which (99 percent, according to Malekzadeh) had no prior knowledge of this proposed convergence.

 Although the combination of Robert Morris University and Roosevelt University has yet to be approved by the Higher Learning Commission (HLC), the proposed integration would establish the “Robert Morris Experiential College” as the sixth college at Roosevelt University.